Protecting Addresses for Victims

 To apply to the Address Confidentiality Program, you must work with a victim advocate who has been designated as an Application Assistant by the Attorney General.
 Find an Application Assistant near you.

-Advocates who are interested in becoming a Certified Application Assistant may click here to access ACP Training.
+Advocates who are interested in becoming a Certified Application Assistant (AA) need to complete the following steps:

 Contact the ACP